hemdesai/SAS_MCP/README.md

 ## UI Details

 The Streamlit frontend provides a chat interface for users to interact with the SAS MCP backend.
-Users can enter SAS code or math prompts, and the backend executes via MCP tools, returning results and MCP tool traces.
+Users can enter SAS code, and the backend executes via MCP tools, returning results and MCP tool traces.
+Only SAS code jobs are supported.

 ---

 ## Backend Logic / MCP Orchestration

 The FastAPI backend uses the MCP tool layer for all SAS operations.
 Tools like `run_code`, `get_table`, and `get_results` are invoked for every user request, and each tool logs its invocation for traceability.
 No SAS client calls bypass MCP.
+Only valid SAS code jobs are accepted; local or non-SAS operations are not supported.

 ---